Yi Chun: Career

-In 1907, Yi, Yi Sangsŏl, and Yi Ouitjyong were delegated by Emperor Gojong to attend the Second Hague Peace Conference in The Hague, Netherlands.
+In 1907, Yi, Yi Sangsŏl, and Yi Wijong were delegated by Emperor Gojong to attend the Second Hague Peace Conference in The Hague, Netherlands.
 He was commissioned to announce to the international community that Korea was an independent state and that the Japanese invasion was unlawful.
 They traveled for two months on the Trans-Siberian Railway.
 The Korean delegation was not officially invited, although some in the conference were aware that they were coming.
 However, the Japanese government succeeded in convincing the other delegates of the conference to reject the participation of the Korean delegates.
 Yi protested against the decision.
 A few days later, he was found dead in his room at the Hotel De Jong on Wagenstraat.
 His cause of death is unknown, but in South Korea it is assumed that he committed suicide due to the rejection by the international community.
 In time, however, Japanese newspapers suggested that he was killed by Japanese spies.

 The mission had already failed.
-However, the three Koreans succeeded in receiving worldwide attention due to a press conference and receiving attention in an independent newspaper which covered the Peace Conference.
+However, the three Koreans succeeded in receiving worldwide attention due to a press conference and coverage in an independent newspaper which reported on the Peace Conference.
 The direct result of their mission was that the Korean Emperor, Gojong was forced to resign in favor of his son Sunjong.